15 Best Small Towns in California (+ Things to Do There)

 Ojai

-If you love art, you will enjoy visiting Beatrice Wood Center for the Arts or Dan Schultz Fine Art Gallery and Studio.
-Shop around Ojai’s funky artistic side, check out Cercana, Poppies Arts & Gift, and FiG Curated Living and pick unique treasures for your loved ones.
+If you love art, you will enjoy visiting the Beatrice Wood Center for the Arts or Dan Schultz Fine Art Gallery.
+Shop around Ojai’s funky artistic side, check out Cercana, Poppies Arts & Gift, and FiG Curated Living, and pick unique treasures for your loved ones.

-Capitola is a quaint beach town that will amaze you with its colorful Venetian cottages, beachfront stores, fabulous restaurants, and plenty of recreation activities.
+Capitola is a quaint beach town that will amaze you with its colorful Venetian cottages, beachfront stores, fabulous restaurants, and plenty of recreational activities.

 Go riding the waves, play volleyball, and sunbathe on Capitol City Beach, or take stand-up paddleboarding and surfing lessons with Capitol Beach Company.